tigoe/PiRecipes/rotary-encoder/readme.md

 # Rotary Encoder Input using GPIO

+__This library does not work with versions of node.js later than 11.
+Instead, see the [GPIO components examples](../gpio-components/readme.md).__

 This example shows how to read a rotary encoder attached to two digital inputs.
 It uses  the [node.js onoff-rotary library](https://www.npmjs.com/package/onoff-rotary).
 This example was tested on a Raspberry Pi Zero.

 ## The Code